Meloni set to lead Italy after right triumphs at polls | Politics

 Giorgia Meloni looks set to become Italy's first woman prime minister at the head of its most right-wing government since World War Two after leading a conservative alliance to triumph at Sunday's election.
 Near final results showed the rightist bloc should have a solid majority in both houses of parliament, potentially giving Italy a rare chance of political stability after years of upheaval and fragile coalitions.

-European capitals and financial markets will carefully scrutinize her early moves, given her eurosceptic past and her allies' ambivalent position on Russia.
-In her victory speech, Meloni struck a conciliatory tone.
+Her coalition government, Italy's 68th since 1946, is unlikely to be installed before the end of October and Prime Minister Mario Draghi remains at the head of a caretaker administration for now.
+European capitals and financial markets will carefully scrutinize her early moves - starting from her ministerial picks - given her eurosceptic past and her allies' ambivalent position on Russia.

+Initial market reaction on Monday was muted, with the outcome having been widely forecast in opinion polls.
+"What Italy needs is a stable government", Giovanni Donzelli, a senior Brothers of Italy figure, told the SkyTG24 broadcasters.
+"The results appear to gives us this possibility and we wont shy away from it".

+Meloni plays down her party's post-fascist roots and portrays it as a mainstream group like Britain's Conservatives.
+She has pledged to back Western policy on Ukraine and not take risks with Italy's fragile finances.
+She struck a conciliatory tone in her victory speech.

-"If we are called on to govern this nation we will do it for all the Italians, to unite the people and focus on what unites us rather than what divides us," she said.
+"If we are called on to govern this nation we will do it for all the Italians, with the aim of uniting the people and focusing on what unites us rather than what divides us," she said.
 "This is a time for being responsible."
 LEAGUE WOES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)